Squirrel Scientific Name, Genus, Habitat, Diet, Types, and Facts

 What Is the Scientific Name of a Squirrel?

-The common scientific name for all tree squirrels is Sciurus.
+The common scientific name of a squirrels is Sciurus.
 Nevertheless, every single species of squirrel has its very own unique binomial name.

 Common NameScientific NamePronunciationGenusFamily